pablokimon/REACH-Mastermind/README.md

 The functions:
   * getRandomPattern performs a call to the www.random.org/integers API to obtain random integers for the pattern to be guessed.

-  * checkGuess compares the guess to the pattern and returns the count of correct numbers only and correct numbers in the correct location.
+  * checkGuess compares the guess to the pattern and returns the count of correct numbers only and correct numbers in the correct position.

   * guessInRange - checks if the guess contains numbers in the range of numbers which the random pattern is drawn from.